Dennicka/propbot/README.md

   stay behind the same token/two-man protections while remaining usable from the browser.

+### PnL / Exposure trend

+- Rolling exposure and PnL snapshots are persisted to the file configured by `PNL_HISTORY_PATH` (default: `data/pnl_history.json`).
+The path lives next to other operator-facing JSON stores and can be relocated via environment variable if the default does not suit your deployment layout.
+- Operators can fetch the latest snapshots via the token-protected `GET /api/ui/pnl_history?limit=N` endpoint.
+The response contains `{ "snapshots": [...] }` with the newest entry first so the desk can export a quick history without shell access to the host.
+- Each snapshot records live (non-simulated) open/partial positions only.
+Legs executed in `DRY_RUN_MODE` are labelled under a separate `simulated` section and excluded from the real exposure totals shown on the dashboard.
+- The dashboard renders a compact "Risk & PnL trend" block comparing the two most recent snapshots, highlighting changes in unrealised PnL and aggregate exposure together with counts of open, partial, and simulated hedges.

 ### Hedge positions persistence & monitoring

 - All cross-exchange hedge positions (including both legs, entry prices,